codesandbox/docs/packages/projects-docs/pages/learn/environment/vm.md

 ---
 title: VM Configuration & Persistence
-description: The specs of our VMs and how we persist files
+description: The specs of our VMs and how we persist files.
 ---

 import { Callout } from 'nextra-theme-docs'

 # Environment

+CodeSandbox Repositories and Cloud Sandboxes run on [microVM technology](https://codesandbox.io/blog/how-we-clone-a-running-vm-in-2-seconds).
+Each branch and cloud sandbox gets its own microVM and their resources (shown below) are set to each one of these instances.

 ## Default resources